Alok-2002/Smart_Alcohol_Detection_And_Engine_Locking_Project/README.md

 The operational mechanism of the "Smart Alcohol Detection and Engine Locking System" involves several key steps.
 Follow the detailed guide in the [How It Works](#how-it-works) section to understand the system's functionality, from power supply initiation to real-time alerts and temporary system pauses.

-The 'Smart Alcohol Detection and Engine Locking System' operates by integrating advanced rain sensor technology into the vehicle's wiper control system.
-This innovation allows real-time adjustments to the wiper's speed and frequency based on rain detection.
+The 'Smart Alcohol Detection and Engine Locking System' operates by integrating advanced alcohol detection technology into the vehicle's control system.
+This innovation allows real-time adjustments to the engine's operation based on alcohol detection, ensuring safer driving conditions.
 Here's a concise overview of the system's functioning:

 1. **Power Supply Initiation:**
    - System begins with turning on the power supply.